nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Redoes the last change undone on the list of contacts stored.

 Usage scenario:
-* You want to delete all contacts after the seventh contact.
-You can execute `delete 8` once, and then repeatedly execute `redo` until there are no more contacts after the seventh one.
+* You edited a contact's rating and used `undo` to revert your changes.
+However, you decided that you want to edit the contact's rating again.

 Format: `redo`